3 Winter Time Trainer Workouts for Triathletes

 I could blame the colder temperatures for the time I spend on the trainer, but that would be dishonest.
 I ride (and like to ride) the trainer year-round, and I find for shorter workouts, it can’t be beat for time efficiency – as well as the ability to nail a workout without worrying about stop signs, squirrels, flying saucers or cars.

-John and I are just a little bit crazy with the time we are willing to put into the trainer.
-Our longest trainer ride was 12 hours in preparation for the Florida Double Anvil (2015 race report here and 2016 race report here).
+I may be just a little bit crazy with the time I am willing to put into the trainer.
+Our longest trainer ride was 12 hours in preparation for the Florida Double Anvil.
 Suffice to say, I have plenty of time to think about trainer workouts–while riding on the trainer.
 In this post, I share three types of bike trainer workouts for triathletes.
+These have been tried and tested in my very own pain cave!

 But, don’t worry: There’s no 12 hour mental torture sessions here.
-These workouts range from 45 to 90 minutes.
-Each session can be adapted to be shorter or longer depending on where you are in your season and the specific needs of your race calendar.
+These workouts range from 45 to 90 minutes, and can be adapted to be shorter or longer depending on where you are in your season and the specific needs of your race calendar.

 In terms of intensity, use these parameters to correspond to the intensity prescribed in the workouts below: